bobblyJack/cpfl/README.md

 I could literally implement Actionstep's API ???
 Needs API Credentials though.
 Alternatively, perhaps accept an export of data from AS to start the client file ?

+could tidy up some overuse of imports by making type declarations in types for more things in particular class objects seems useful. i am finally seeing the value in interfaces!

 # icons
 iconify-icon ? the carbon set looked ok. imports as a dependency and then can be bundled.